 So, let’s talk about what a correct or ideal posture looks like.

-A postural analysis is done mainly in two ways, front and back (anterior-posterior) and from the side (medial and lateral).
+A postural analysis is done mainly in two ways, front, and back (anterior-posterior) and from the side (medial and lateral).
 If you are analyzing on a healthy person, assessing a posture in standing position is enough.
 However, you may have to check posture in sitting or lying position depending on your patient.
-In the cases I see on daily basis, sitting posture is more important than any other position.
+In the cases I see on a daily basis, sitting posture is more important than any other position.
 So depending on the case, a therapist sees or lifestyle of the patient, the type and number of assessments vary.

 Line of Gravity:

 The line of gravity (also called as Plum line) passes through the center of our body.
 This line explains many things about our positioning and dispositioning.
 In ideal cases, this line passes through the middle of earlobe, mastoid process, shoulder joint (acromion process), hip (greater trochanter), (anterior to) knee and (anterior to) ankle joint.
 For postural analysis, this is tested best in a side view.

 For this view, a PT usually looks for positioning and compares it with the other side for symmetry.
 So the positions of both eyes, both earlobes, both shoulders need to be checked.
 They should be at the same height and in symmetry.
 You also need to check the symmetry of both knees and ankles.
 For lower body position, assess for ASIS (anterior superior Iliac Spine) and PSIS (posterior superior Iliac Spine), iliac crest, the high point of the patella, knee joint, ankle joint, medial and lateral malleolus, etc.